How do you make the little people?

 I have one of your clocks but it...

-4. There is a tiny nut which holds the minute hand on.
-Sometimes that nut loosens a bit and lets the minute hand flop.
-Remove the second hand (it pulls straight off) then replace the tiny nut with your fingers then press the second hand back on.
+* There is a tiny nut which holds the minute hand on.
+Sometimes that nut loosens and lets the minute hand flop.
+Remove the second hand (it pulls straight off), lift off the minute hand then make sure the hour hand is pressed firmly onto the plastic shaft.
+A bit of gentle twisting will see that the hand is properly seated.
+Replace the minute hand and the tiny nut with your fingers then press the second hand back on.

 Do you sell elsewhere online?